-What we care about in your story are the characters and their how their lives intersect and influence each other.
-Once you’ve completed your first draft you can do a deep dive into the 17th century Greek architecture that your protagonist is so obsessed with.
+What we care about in your story are the characters and how their lives intersect and influence each other.
+Once you’ve completed your first draft, you can do a deep dive into the 17th century Greek architecture that your protagonist obsesses over.

-3) I can’t write my memoir until my parents die.
+3) I can’t write this until my parents die.

 Every writer fears the fallout of telling the truth on the page, regardless of whether it is fiction or non-fiction.
 As Anne Lamott says, “You own everything that happened to you.
 Tell your stories.
 If people wanted you to write warmly about them, they should have behaved better.”